iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     Connecting to AUX OUT 1

-Next, you need to tell ArduCopter to use AUX OUT 1 or whatever the equivalent pin on your flight controller is as the output for Motor 1 on your vehicle.
+Next, you need to tell ArduCopter to use AUX OUT 1 (or the equivalent pin on your flight controller) as the output for Motor 1 on your vehicle.
 ArduCopter uses SERVOX_FUNCTION variables to assign a function to each output.
 For the Pix32, AUX OUT 1 is controlled by SERVO9_FUNCTION. **Set SERVO9_FUNCTION = 33 to output the throttle commands for Motor 1 on AUX OUT 1.** See the `ArduCopter documentation <https://ardupilot.org/copter/docs/parameters.html>`_ for details on what settings to use for different functions.
 The figure below shows the proper setting for this parameter to assign DSHOT to AUX OUT 1 on the Pix32.